mjpost/sacrebleu/README.md

 ### Paired bootstrap resampling (--paired bs)

-- This is an efficient implementation of the paper [Statistical Significance Tests for Machine Translation Evaluation](https://www.aclweb.org/anthology/W04-3250.pdf) and is result-compliant with the [reference Moses implementation](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/analysis/bootstrap-hypothesis-difference-significance.pl).

-- Unlike the Moses' implementation that defaults to 1000 bootstrap resamples, SacreBLEU uses a default of 2000 to produce more stable estimations.
+This is an efficient implementation of the paper [Statistical Significance Tests for Machine Translation Evaluation](https://www.aclweb.org/anthology/W04-3250.pdf) and is result-compliant with the [reference Moses implementation](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/analysis/bootstrap-hypothesis-difference-significance.pl).
+Unlike the Moses' implementation that defaults to 1000 bootstrap resamples, SacreBLEU uses a default of 2000 to produce more stable estimations.
 This can be changed with the `--paired-n` flag.

-- When launched, paired bootstrap resampling will perform:
+When launched, paired bootstrap resampling will perform:
-   - Bootstrap resampling to estimate 95% CI for all systems and the baseline (similar to `--confidence` in single-system mode)
+ - Bootstrap resampling to estimate 95% CI for all systems and the baseline
-   - A significance test between the **baseline** and each **system** to compute a [p value](https://en.wikipedia.org/wiki/P-value).
+ - A significance test between the **baseline** and each **system** to compute a [p-value](https://en.wikipedia.org/wiki/P-value).

 ### Paired approximate randomization (--paired ar)

-- Paired approximate randomization (AR) is another type of paired significance test that is claimed to be more accurate than paired bootstrap resampling when it comes to Type-I errors ([Riezler and Maxwell III, 2005](https://www.aclweb.org/anthology/W05-0908.pdf)).
+Paired approximate randomization (AR) is another type of paired significance test that is claimed to be more accurate than paired bootstrap resampling when it comes to Type-I errors ([Riezler and Maxwell III, 2005](https://www.aclweb.org/anthology/W05-0908.pdf)).
 Type-I errors indicate failures to reject the null hypothesis when it is true.
 In other words, AR should in theory be more robust to subtle changes across systems.

-- Our implementation is verified to be result-compliant with the [Multeval toolkit](https://github.com/jhclark/multeval) that also uses paired AR test for pairwise comparison.
+Our implementation is verified to be result-compliant with the [Multeval toolkit](https://github.com/jhclark/multeval) that also uses paired AR test for pairwise comparison.

 - The number of approximate randomization trials is set to 10,000 by default.
 This can be changed with the `--paired-n` flag.
 - This method will only compute the p-values for each pairwise comparison.
 If you also want to get confidence intervals similar to **paired bootstrap resampling**, you need to manually enable it through `--paired-ar-confidence-n <value>`.
 If `<value>` is 0, the default of 2000 bootstrap resamples will be used, otherwise `<value>` resamples will be used.